Who is this course aimed at?

 The Photography course is a great way to improve your understanding of photographic concepts and photographic equipment.
 Image editing software is covered at a basic level; introducing tools and techniques up to intermediate level.

 Both camera and software activities involve practical assignments (during class time and your own study time) utilising guided tutorials.
 The course will allow you to pursue your interest in photography and image manipulation (students should note this is not a 'wet photography' course)

 There are no formal entry requirements for this course, however, enthusiasm and commitment is essential.

-Dates and Times
+Dates and Course Durations